-The following criteria replace, or are in addition to, the general criteria specified in Section 2 of this manual.
-Where duplicating or conflicting information, the order of precedence is the licence agreement first, followed by this section and then other sections of the manual.
+The following criteria replace, or are in addition to, the general criteria specified in Section 2 of the manual.
+Where information is duplicated or conflicting, the order of precedence is the licence agreement first, followed by this section and then other sections of the manual.

-Note: Reference is made to certain Parts of the Queensland Manual of Uniform Traffic Control Devices (MUTCD) throughout this document which is available on the department's website.
+Note: Reference is made to certain Parts of the Queensland Manual of Uniform Traffic Control Devices (Queensland MUTCD) throughout this document which is available on the department's website.
 Visit www.tmr.qld.gov.au and search for "MUTCD".